NZ economy is 'not rolling over': ANZ sees OCR peak of 4.75%

 "The economy is not rolling over, with the tight labour market and strong wage growth partially offsetting the impact of higher interest rates," the bank's economists said in a commentary.

-The low value of the New Zealand dollar - currently at around US60c - was making a meaningful offset to current monetary conditions, ANZ said.
+The low value of the New Zealand dollar - currently about US60c - was making a meaningful offset to current monetary conditions, ANZ said.

 Yet the bank said it was not bullish on the growth outlook.